cart5-com/cart5.com/README.md

 ## Why?

-Cart5.com is a web store generator for restaurants that eliminates expensive middleman fees.
+Cart5.com is a web store generator that minimizes expensive middleman fees.

 The Problem:
 When you order food through delivery apps:

-- Restaurants lose 20-30% of each order to commission fees
+- Stores lose 20-30% of each order to commission fees
 - They have to raise their menu prices to make up for these fees
 - You end up paying more for your food.
-- These platforms often force restaurants to keep the same prices everywhere, preventing them from offering better deals directly to customers.
+- These platforms often force stores to keep the same prices everywhere, preventing them from offering better deals directly to customers.
-- You end up paying more for your food even when dining at the restaurant.
+- You end up paying more for your food even when dining at the store.

 Our Solution:

-- Restaurants pay zero commission
+- Stores pay zero commission
 - Customers pay only a small 1-2% service fee
 - Full price transparency for everyone